MICA-MNI/micaopen/AmygdalaUMAP/structure/README.md

 - **2. Register Amygdala Segmentation to qT1 Space**
 Get transformation matrix from nativepro T1 space to qT1map and bring amygdala segmentation into qT1 space.
+Note: transformation matrix can be generated using normalization tools such as ANTS (Avants et al. 2014).

 - **3. Clean Resampled Mask Borders**
-Clean resampled mask borders while overlayed on amygdala volume.
+Clean and manually correct the resampled mask borders while overlayed on amygdala volume using ITK-Snap (Yushkevich et al. 2016)

-**Tool:** `ITKSNAP`
+**Tool:** `ITKSNAP v3.8`

 - **4. Binarize Mask**
-Binarize the mask and create separate masks for left and right amygdala.
+Binarize the mask and create separate masks files, separating the left and right amygdala.

 - **5. Crop Amygdala Volumes**
-Crop the rest of the brain volume and crop mask so it is aligned to the mask and takes up less memory.
+Crop the rest of the brain volume and crop masks to make them aligned to amygdala volumes.

 ### 6. Extract Radiomic Features
 Extract features of the amygdala at all moments and kernel sizes.